To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pricing

 Your pet deserves the best.
-That’s why you should get your dog his very own water fountain, supplying a steady stream of fresh, filtered water.
-The four-stage filtration system delivers fresh, hygienic water to your pets.
+That’s why you should get your dog their own water fountain, supplying a steady stream of fresh, filtered water 24/7.
+The five-stage filtration system delivers fresh, hygienic water to your pup, removing bacteria, hair, and more.
 Plus, this fountain can easily be used for multiple pets.
+It is made with stainless steel for a more durable and sleeker finish.
+It comes with replacement filters, although you must replace these every few weeks.
+This is a great option for pets who need motivation to drink more, as the sound of trickling water encourages them.

 Pros | Cons |